molecular-programming-group/Hidden_network_Slide_tags/README.md

 Quality_metrics.py contains a class with functions for assessing reconstruction qualities and is used in functions.py and stems from earlier STRND reconstruction work avaialbel through the link below as well.

 Subgraphs are generated from the Reconstruction pipelines with analyzes any input network to separate subgraphs as a part of its initial steps available, for details please the github for [Spatial coherence](https://github.com/DavidFernandezBonet/Network_Spatial_Coherence?tab=readme-ov-file).
 For additional details regarding [spatial coherence](https://www.biorxiv.org/content/10.1101/2024.05.12.593725v1.abstract) and [STRND reconstruction](https://pubs.rsc.org/en/content/articlehtml/2023/nr/d2nr05435c), please refer to the respective papers.

+This page and containing code will come to be updated for clarity and usability